 Water Quality Advisories mean that there is a level of risk associated with consuming the drinking water but not enough to warrant a Boil Water Notice.
 Typically, the RDCK issues these advisories due to increased turbidity levels or low chlorine residual.
 The RDCK and Interior Health recommend, as a precaution, that young children, the elderly, and people with weak immune systems drink boiled water or a safe alternative.

-Boil Water Notices are issued when a health risk is determined in the drinking water source.
+Boil Water Notices are issued when a health risk, or potential for a health risk, is determined in the drinking water source.
 When a Boil Water Notice is issued, the RDCK and Interior Health recommend that ALL customers boil the water prior to consumption or drink a safe alternative.
-Click here for more information on Boil Water Notices.

 Interior Health's publication describing the different types of drinking water advisories can be viewed HERE.

 Current Water Advisories / Conservation Measures / Maintenance Notices:

 The content on this page was last updated June 23 2022 at 11:07 AM